“How’s it going?” “How are you?” “How’s life?”

 Today I want to discuss the Stoics’ perspective on complaining and thankfulness, to illuminate the power of a “can’t complain” philosophy of life.
 Let’s take a look at a few famous Stoics’ thoughts on complaining.

-Among the most fundamental maxims of Stoicism is the idea that it is foolish and self-sabotaging to bemoan or worry about things which we cannot change, control, or influence.
+Among the most fundamental maxims of stoic philosophy is the idea that it is foolish and self-sabotaging to bemoan or worry about things which we cannot change, control, or influence.
 The Greek Stoic philosopher Epictetus put it this way:

 “There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.”